zdave-parity/jam-np/simple.md

 Distribution of an availability assurance ready for inclusion in a block.

 Assurers should distribute availability assurances approximately 2 seconds before each slot, to all possible block authors.
-Note that the assurer set and the block author set should switch over to the next validator set for the distribution 2 seconds before a new epoch -- the assurances extrinsic and block seal are both checked using the posterior keysets.
+Note that the assurer set should switch over to the next validator set for the distribution 4 seconds after a new epoch, whereas the block author set should switch over for the distribution one slot earlier (2 seconds before the new epoch).
+This is because the assurances extrinsic is checked using the prior keysets, while the block seal is checked using the posterior keysets.

 ```
 Bitfield = [u8; 43] (One bit per core)